icgranger9/ianCoin/README.md

 * Fix any bugs in my code from p1 – p4
 * Establish a base form of consensus (Proof of Work)
 * Add public and private keys, and a way to transfer them between nodes
+* create two MPT’s, and add to block: one to store transactions, and one to store wallet balance

 In Progress
-* Integrate two MPT’s: one to store transactions, and one to store wallet balance
 * Add base functionality: wallet creations, and transfer between wallets
 * Add reward to creation of new canonical block

 Too
 * Update transactions to only become final after 3 blocks
-* Add sum of fees to miner’s reward````
+* Add sum of fees to miner’s reward
 * Update PoW, so difficulty scales with number of transactions